GOTS certified fair trade factory in India

-We’ve visited them and were uplifted by the worker’s conditions and wellbeing and the fact they are treated with kindness and care.
+We’ve visited them and were uplifted by the worker’s conditions and wellbeing and the fact that they are treated with kindness and care.

-3. Family run factory in Indonesia
+Family run factory in Indonesia

-Some of your favourite cotton prints are made into hair accessories, top sheets, cushions, coat hanger covers and some dresses.
+Some of your favourite surplus cotton prints are made into hair accessories, top sheets, cushions, coat hanger covers and some dresses.

-Once this stock cotton is sold through we will not be repeating these prints and new prints will be made using organic cotton or a more sustainable fabric alternative.
+Once this surplus stock cotton is sold through we will not be repeating these prints and new prints will be made using organic cotton or a more sustainable fabric alternative.

 They support local woman to work from home and be with their families.

 We support our local craftspeople.
 By employing experts in pattern making, cutting, sewing and more we can make our smaller ranges and limited edition pieces.

 Less waste as we don't need to make so many items to fulfill large scale factories quotas, less fuel consumption and carbon monoxide in the atmosphere, greater quality control as items are made in-house or nearby, supporting the regional economy (we're not located in a big city!) and collaboration with our local people and being able to make smaller ranges.

-5. Third party products
+Third party products

 When we source products from other companies or individuals we want to make sure they are ethically made.